-In 2000, Centelion, a division of Sanofi-Aventis, licensed the rights to the Company's core DNA delivery technology for cardiovascular applications using FGF-1.
-The agreement with Centelion specifies that the

-Company will receive milestone payments plus royalties if products advance through commercialization.
-The Company recognized revenues of \$1.2 million in 2004 under the Centelion agreement.
-Revenue recognized under the Centelion agreement in 2005 and 2003 was immaterial.
-Centelion has the right to terminate the agreement without cause upon 60 days prior written notice.
+In 2000, a division of Sanofi-Aventis, formerly Centelion, licensed the rights to the Company's core DNA delivery technology for cardiovascular applications using FGF-1.
+The agreement with Sanofi-Aventis specifies that the Company will receive milestone payments plus royalties if products advance through commercialization.
+The Company recognized revenues of \$1.2 million in 2004 under the Sanofi-Aventis agreement.
+Revenue recognized under the Sanofi-Aventis agreement in 2006 and 2005 was immaterial.
+Sanofi-Aventis has the right to terminate the agreement without cause upon 60 days prior written notice.